tboen1/biods253_final_project/README.md

 Let's say that you guessed "crane" and saw the sequence 🟩 🟨 ⬜ ⬜ ⬜.

-To find the next guess, you could enter in the command `python wordle_solver --board "crane" "GYXXX"`, which would produce the following output.
+To find the next guess, you could enter in the command `python wordle_solver.py --board "crane" "GYXXX"`, which would produce the following output.

 ```
 There are 9 possible answers remaining.